aesthetic-suite/framework/docs/design-system.md

   - `root` - Root and global styles defined on `*`.
   - `rootBody` - Layout and spacing settings defined on the `body`.
   - `rootHtml` - Text and font settings defined at the root `html`.
-  - `shadow1` - The smallest shadow size.
+  - `shadowSmallest` - The smallest shadow size.
-  - `shadow2` - The small shadow size.
+  - `shadowSmall` - The small shadow size.
-  - `shadow3` - The normal shadow size.
+  - `shadowMedium` - The medium shadow size.
-  - `shadow4` - The large shadow size.
+  - `shadowLarge` - The large shadow size.
-  - `shadow5` - The largest shadow size.
+  - `shadowLargest` - The largest shadow size.
   - `stateDisabled` - General state when an element is `disabled`.
   - `stateFocused` - General state when an element is `focused`.
   - `stateSelected` - General state when an element is `selected` (or `active`).